Thor-Burner

-Burner 1 and Altair
+Variants

+There are many Thor-Burner variations, according to the type of upper stages used:

+Burner-1

+The first two flights used a solid fuel MG-18 as second stage (Thor-LV2D Burner-1 (MG-18)).

-The Burner 1 stage was an Altair rocket stage as used for the third stage of some Vanguard launch vehicles, but equipped by Boeing with 3-axis control.
+After that an Altair rocket stage (same as the third stage of some Vanguard launch vehicles) was used, equipped by Boeing with 3-axis control (Thor-LV2D Burner-1 (Altair-3)).

-This combination was used for six vehicles.
-The first was launched 1965-01-18 and the sixth 1966-03-30.
-These were early launches of classified Defense Meteorological Satellite Program satellites.
-One of these launches failed.
+These combinations were used for six vehicles.
+The first was launched on 1965-01-18 and the sixth on 1966-03-30.
+These were early launches of classified DMSP satellites.
+Two of these launches failed.